salmanshaikh18/LearnReact/ReactRevision.md

    - During the build process, Babel is applied to the React code, transforming it into a format that can be safely executed across various browsers.

 In summary, Babel is an essential tool in a React project, ensuring that developers can write React components using the latest JavaScript features and JSX syntax, while still producing code that is compatible with a broad range of browsers.
 The configuration typically includes the `@babel/preset-react` preset along with `@babel/preset-env` for broader ECMAScript compatibility.

+## React Fiber

+React Fiber is an internal architecture of the React library designed to enhance the performance and responsiveness of React applications.
+It was introduced in React version 16.0 as a complete rewrite of the core algorithm responsible for updating and rendering components.
+The name "Fiber" refers to a set of techniques for improving the way React performs reconciliation, rendering, and updates.

+Key concepts and features of React Fiber include:

+1. **Incremental Rendering:**
+   - One of the primary goals of React Fiber is to enable incremental rendering.
+Instead of completing the entire reconciliation and rendering process in one go, Fiber allows React to work on rendering a small unit of work, known as a "fiber," and then yield control to the main thread.
+This helps in creating smoother user experiences, especially in complex and dynamic applications.

+2. **Prioritization:**
+   - Fiber introduces the concept of priority to tasks in the reconciliation process.
+Different tasks (such as handling user interactions, animations, or network requests) are assigned priorities based on their importance.
+React can then prioritize high-priority tasks to ensure that critical updates are processed more quickly.

+3. **Virtual Stack Frame:**
+   - Fiber uses a virtual stack frame to keep track of the execution context during reconciliation.
+This allows React to pause and resume work, facilitating the interruption of tasks and enabling the implementation of features like suspense and error boundaries.

+4. **Concurrent Mode:**
+   - Concurrent Mode is a set of new features enabled by the React Fiber architecture.
+It allows React to work on multiple tasks simultaneously, even if they are part of the same update.
+Concurrent Mode is particularly useful for creating responsive user interfaces that can handle complex workloads without sacrificing performance.

+5. **Error Boundaries and Improved Error Handling:**
+   - React Fiber improves error handling by introducing error boundaries.
+Error boundaries are components that can catch JavaScript errors anywhere in their component tree and log those errors, display fallback UI, or take other actions.
+This helps prevent an entire component tree from failing due to an error in one part.

+6. **Better Support for Asynchronous Rendering:**
+   - Fiber lays the groundwork for better support of asynchronous rendering patterns.
+This is crucial for implementing features like suspense, which allows components to "suspend" rendering while waiting for data.

+It's important to note that React Fiber is mostly an internal implementation detail of React, and developers typically interact with the React library without needing to be aware of its specifics.
+However, the improvements introduced by React Fiber contribute to the overall performance and user experience of React applications.
+As of my last knowledge update in January 2022, React Fiber continues to be a foundational part of the React library.